 State looking to put unclaimed money back into residents pockets

-Kathleen Lobell runs the State's Unclaimed Property division, and she is trying to give that money back in the hands of Louisianans.
+Kathleen Lobell runs the State's Unclaimed Property division, and she is trying to get that money back in the hands of Louisianans.

 Unclaimed property can be anything from moving and forgetting to update your address at the bank, utility deposit refunds, wages, and life insurance money.

 The process to claim this money is easy.
-All you have to do is go to https://lacashclaim.org/
+All you have to do is visit this state-run website.

 That is why State Treasurer John Schroder wants people to check.